But the man has devoted his life to his Hindu faith and its followers. Since 1998, he has been North Florida’s first official and only Hindu priest.

 “Whatever is on your forehead is an offering to God,” he said.

 Srinathji came from India to the U.S. in 1993 where he became priest of the Hindu Temple of Greater Chicago.
 He came to the Orange Park temple in 1998.

-“He’s a terrific resource to the community,” said Murthy Kota, president of the Hindu Society.
+“He’s a terrific resource to the community,” said Murthy Kota, past president of the Hindu Society.
 “He’s great with people, especially at times of difficulty, with counseling and that sort of thing.
 He’s very knowledgeable of scriptures and theology.
 We are very lucky to have him here.”